atom-morgan/atom-morgan.github.io/_posts/2018-05-26-what-is-web-development.md

 ---
 layout: post
-title: "What is Web Development?"
+title: "Code Companion #1: What is Web Development?"
 date: 2018-05-26
 tag: tutorial
 excerpt: "I'll never forget the overwhelming feeling when I first started learning web development.
 There were terms I'd never heard of, multiple programming languages, front-end development, back-end development, and web frameworks.
 In this tutorial we're going to clarify web development terms such as HTML, CSS, JavaScript, server-side programming, client-side programming, databases, JSON, and so on to give you a grasp of how everything fits together at a high level."